hasura/graphql-engine/docs/graphql/manual/auth/authentication/webhook.rst

 .. note::

-   If you are using ``firebase`` you will have to set the associated environment variables.
+   If you are using ``Firebase``, you will have to set the associated environment variables.